mljar/mljar-supervised/docs/docs/index.md

 [![Downloads](https://pepy.tech/badge/mljar-supervised)](https://pepy.tech/project/mljar-supervised)

+`mljar-supervised` is an automated machine learning library for Python that works with tabular data.
+It helps train machine learning models, tune hyperparameters, explain predictions, evaluate fairness, and generate detailed Markdown reports for classification and regression tasks.

-The `mljar-supervised` is an Automated Machine Learning Python package that works with tabular data.
-It is designed to save time for a data scientist :sunglasses:.
-It abstracts the common way to preprocess the data, construct the machine learning models, and perform hyper-parameters tuning to find the best model :trophy:.
+The `mljar-supervised` package is designed to save time for a data scientist :sunglasses:.
+It abstracts the common way to preprocess the data, construct machine learning models, and perform hyper-parameter tuning to find the best model :trophy:.
 It is no black-box as you can see exactly how the ML pipeline is constructed (with a detailed Markdown report for each ML model).

 The `mljar-supervised` will help you with: